County Adopts COVID-19 Ban on Evictions for Residents and Businesses

-The Town of Fairfax recently passed an ordinance that prohibits landlords from evicting tenants without cause.
-Effective March 6, 2019, Town Code requires a Notice of Termination to be delivered by landlords to their tenants to identify the allowable reasons for which they are evicting the tenant.
+The Town of Fairfax passed an ordinance that prohibits landlords from evicting tenants without cause, which went into effect in March 2019.
+Town Code requires a Notice of Termination to be delivered by landlords to their tenants to identify the allowable reasons for which they are evicting the tenant.
 A copy of the Notice of Termination must be provided to the Town of Fairfax within 10 days of service.
 Read the ordinance here.

 Grounds for eviction include: